Mooney721/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 The original dataset includes the following files:
 ==================================================

-- 'features_info.txt': Shows information about the variables used on the feature vector.

 - 'features.txt': List of all features.

 - 'activity_labels.txt': Links the class labels with their activity name.